 You can earn miles by flying, spending, shopping online, dining out and doing other activities designated by the card issuer.
 Airline miles (and hotel points) can offer great value if you know how to redeem them within the loyalty program they are associated with.

 Credit cards that issue general travel rewards offer more flexibility because you can transfer points to multiple hotel and airline loyalty programs.

 Like with miles, the actual terminology the card issuer uses may vary.
 Some travel cards, like the Capital One Venture X Rewards Credit Card, use the term “miles” for their rewards.
-But again, for the sake of this analysis, we’ll refer to flexible rewards offered by a credit card issuer instead of a loyalty program as “points.”
+But, for the sake of this analysis, we’ll refer to flexible rewards offered by a credit card issuer instead of a loyalty program as “points.”

 With points, you’ll have many more redemptions options than a co-branded credit card for one hotel or airline frequent flyer program.
 By using points instead of miles, you also won’t have to worry about being tied to one program’s award inventory fluctuations — especially during high-demand travel seasons.